EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 link_text: "Build and Deploy Hello World Smart Contract"
 ---

 You deploy and execute smart contracts on the blockchain.
 A record of each transaction is immutably stored on the blockchain and smart contracts store and update state on the blockchain.
-A blockchain application is composed of clients, which utilize EOSIO client libraries, and call smart contract actions, which execute on the blockchain.
+A blockchain application is composed of clients who call smart contract actions, which execute on the blockchain.

 Let's start with a simple smart contract that produces the traditional **_Hello World_**.

 This tutorial introduces the following key concepts:
 * [EOSIO Contract Development Toolkit](https://developers.eos.io/manuals/eosio.cdt/latest/index): The toolchain and libraries used to build smart contracts
-* [Webassembly](../glossary/index#webassembly) (WASM): The virtual machine used to execute a portable binary-code format, hosted in [nodeos](../glossary/index#nodeos)
+* [Webassembly](../glossary/index#webassembly) (WASM): The virtual machine used to execute a portable binary-code format, hosted in [nodeos](../glossary/index/#nodeos)
 * [Application Binary Interfaces](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/abi/understanding-abi-files) (ABI): The interface that defines how data is marshalled to and from the webassembly virtual machine
 * [Smart Contracts](../glossary/index/#smart-contract): The code that defines actions and transactions which may be executed on a blockchain

 **This tutorial shows how to**:
-* Create a simple smart contract with a `hi` [action](../glossary/index/#action) to the smart contract
+* Create a simple smart contract with a `hi` [action](../glossary/index/#action)
 * Compile and deploy the smart contract to an EOSIO blockchain
 * Use the command line to call the `hi` action of the smart contract

 ## Before you Begin
 This tutorial requires the following:
 * Knowledge of the C++ programming language
-* A preferred code editor or an IDE
+* A code editor or IDE
 * A fully configured [local development environment](20_local-development-environment)

-Once you complete the tutorial, you should have a basic **_Hello World_** smart contract created and deployed.
+Once you complete the tutorial, you should have created a **_Hello World_** smart contract and deployed the smart contract on a blockchain.

 ## EOSIO Contract Development Toolkit

 Create EOSIO smart contracts using the C++ programming language.
-The EOSIO Contract Development Toolkit or [EOSIO.CDT](../glossary/index/#eosio.cdt) provides the libraries and tools you can use to build a smart contract.
-See the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index) manual for instructions on how to get started.
+The EOSIO Contract Development Toolkit or [EOSIO.CDT](../glossary/index/#eosio.cdt) provides the libraries and tools required to build a smart contract.
+See the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index) manual for more details on how to get started with the `EOSIO.CDT`.

-To deploy the smart contract to the blockchain, use the [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/v1.7/command-reference/eosio-cpp) tool to compile the smart contract.
-The compilation using the `eosio-cpp` tool builds the webassembly file and creates a corresponding application binary interface (ABI) file.
+To deploy the smart contract to the blockchain, first use the [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/v1.7/command-reference/eosio-cpp) tool to compile the smart contract.
+The compilation builds a webassembly file and a corresponding application binary interface (ABI) file.

 The webassembly or `.wasm` file is the binary code that the webassembly engine in the blockchain executes.
-The webassembly engine or wasm engine is the engine in the blockchain which executes smart contracts.
+The webassembly engine or wasm engine is hosted in the noeos and executes the smart contract code.
 The application binary interface or `.abi` file defines how data is marshalled to and from the wasm engine.

 ## Create the Contract

-This section creates the Hello World smart contract.
-Normally, you create two files - the header  or `.hpp` file which contains the declarations for the smart contract class and the `.cpp` file, which contains the implementation of the smart contract actions.
-In this simple example, you only create a `.cpp` file.
+Follow this procedure to create the Hello World smart contract.
+Normally you create two files - the header  or `.hpp` file which contains the declarations for the smart contract class and the `.cpp` file, which contains the implementation of the smart contract actions.
+In this simple example, you only use a `.cpp` file.

 ### Procedure to create hello.cpp